 While diagnosing and providing specific interventions for young children with ASD is the role of specialists, early childhood providers can play an active role in supporting children with autism and other developmental disabilities.
 By using developmentally appropriate practices, tracking developmental milestones, communicating with parents, and being aware of community-based resources, early care and education providers can make important contributions to the lives of young children with ASD and their families.

 ACF is dedicated to providing early education providers with the information they need to better understand ASD and support the children in their care.
-Check out these simple tips early childhood providers can include in everyday routines.
+Check out these simple tips (PDF) early childhood providers can include in everyday routines.

 What Services are Available to Young Children with ASD under IDEA?